LilOstap/LilOstap/README.md

 - 👀 I’m interested in ...))bhyivghjk,
 - 🌱 I’m currently learning dota2
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ..ryhjtdjukuykdtrgnhy
+- 📫 How to reach me ..uhgvfdfghjjk
 - 😄 Pronouns: 777 casic
 - ⚡ Fun fact: ..wowowo
 LilOstap/LilOstap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.